-A New York City police officer shot in the face while responding to a 911 call about a shooting in Brooklyn Monday has been released from the hospital, NYPD officials said.
+A New York City police officer from Suffolk County, shot in the face while responding to a 911 call about a shooting in Brooklyn on Monday, was released from the hospital, NYPD officials said.

 The officer struck by shotgun fire was identified as Sharjeel Waris, 25.
-He had been reported to be in stable condition at Brookdale University Hospital but early Monday afternoon the NYPD said he had been released.
-Two other officers from the 73rd Precinct were injured in a motor vehicle crash near the scene and sustained minor injuries, authorities said.
-They were in stable condition, the NYPD said Monday afternoon.
+He had been reported in stable condition at Brookdale University Hospital and Medical Center, but Monday afternoon he was released.
+Two other officers from the 73rd Precinct were injured in a motor vehicle crash heading to the scene and sustained minor injuries, authorities said.
+They were in stable condition, the NYPD said Monday evening.

-The events unfolded just before 6 a.m. when EMS responded to a report of an unconscious man in front of an apartment building at 1046 Thomas S. Boylan St. in the Brownsville section of Brooklyn, NYPD Commissioner Jessica Tisch said.
+The events unfolded just before 6 a.m., when EMS responded to a report of an unconscious man in front of an apartment building at 1046 Thomas S. Boyland St. in the Brownsville section of Brooklyn, NYPD Commissioner Jessica Tisch said.

 Upon arrival, they could see the man had been shot, and they notified the NYPD, Tisch said at a news conference.